High School Course Guide

 - Dual Enrollment classes and Advanced Placement classes will be graded on a 5.0 scale.
 (A=5.0, B=4.0, C=3.0, D=2.0, F=0.0).

 Other courses will use a 4.0 system: A=4.0, A-=3.7, B+=3.3, B=3.0, B-=2.7, C+=2.3, C=2.0, C-=1.7, D+=1.3, D=1.0, D-=0.7, F=0.0.

 Students planning on a course of study that will lead to attending a Liberal Arts college or university should be taking the recommended course load.

 A four year Liberal Arts college preparatory program:

-Grade point average and ACT score are major factors in the admissions process.
-The ACT is first taken in the spring of the junior year and college applications are done for the most part in the fall of the senior year.
+Grade point average and SAT score are major factors in the admissions process.
+The SAT is first taken in the spring of the junior year and college applications are done for the most part in the fall of the senior year.

 Requirements: Grades 9-12; Minimum Qualifying Test Scores; Counselor Approval; College Approval)